Ministry of Health confirms two deaths from oropouche fever

+With symptoms similar to dengue fever, the disease has already infected 7,236 people in 20 Brazilian states in 2024

-The Ministry of Health confirmed this Thursday (25) two deaths from oropouche fever in the country.
-Until now, there was no report in the world’s scientific literature about the occurrence of death from the disease, the ministry reported in a note.
+O Ministry of Health confirmed on Thursday (25.Jul.2024) two deaths from oropouche fever in the country.
+Until now, there was no report in the world scientific literature about the occurrence of death from the disease, the government reported, in a note.

-The deaths are of women who lived in the interior of Bahia.
-They were under 30 years of age, had no comorbidities, and presented signs and symptoms similar to severe dengue.
+The deaths were of women who lived in the interior of Bahia.
+They were under 30 years old and had no comorbidities.
+The signs and symptoms presented were similar to those of a serious case of dengue fever.

 Cases under investigation

-The ministry is investigating a death in Santa Catarina and whether four cases of pregnancy interruption and two cases of microcephaly in babies are related to the disease (Pernambuco, Bahia and Acre).
-A relationship between the fever and a death in Maranhão was ruled out.
+The ministry is investigating a death in Santa Catarina and whether 4 cases of pregnancy interruption and 2 cases of microcephaly in babies are related to the disease.
+The cases were registered in Pernambuco, Bahia and Acre.
+The relationship between oropouche fever and a death in Maranhão was ruled out.

-On the 11th, the Ministry of Health issued a technical note to all states and municipalities recommending the reinforcement of health surveillance regarding the possibility of vertical transmission of the virus.
-With the technical note, the ministry also intends to guide society about arboviruses.
+On July 11, the Ministry of Health issued a technical note to all states and municipalities recommending the strengthening of health surveillance on the possibility of vertical transmission of the virus.
+With the document, the ministry also intends to guide society on arboviruses.

-The measure was adopted after the Evandro Chagas Institute detected the presence of the virus genome in a case of fetal death, and antibodies in samples from four newborns with microcephaly.
+The measure was adopted after the Evandro Chagas Institute detect the presence of the virus genome in a case of fetal death, and antibodies in samples from 4 newborns with microcephaly.

-However, the ministry highlighted that there is no consistent scientific evidence on the transmission of the Orov virus from an infected mother to her baby during pregnancy, nor on the effect of the infection on baby malformations or miscarriage.
+However, the ministry highlighted that there is no consistent scientific evidence on the transmission of the Orov virus from an infected mother to her baby during pregnancy, nor on the effect of the infection on the malformation of babies or miscarriage.

-This year, 7,236 cases of oropouche fever have been recorded in 20 states.
+This year, there have already been registered 7,236 cases of oropouche feverin 20 states.
 Most were identified in Amazonas and Rondônia.
-Since 2023, the detection of cases of the disease has been expanded in Brazil, through diagnostic tests in the public network in all regions.
+Since 2023, the detection of cases of the disease has been expanded in Brazil, through diagnostic tests in the public network throughout the country.

 Oropouche fever